krasimir/CanIUseRSCs/cases/07/README.md

-# Server function used inside a form submit handler
+# Server Functions with Actions

 A server function is called inside a client component within a form submit handler to demonstrate server-side processing in response to a form submission.